tersesystems/echopraxia-plusscala/README.md

 trait SourceInfoBuilder extends FieldBuilder with DefaultSourceCodeFieldBuilder object SourceInfoBuilder extends SourceInfoBuilder

-// now you have source info for free :-) val sourceInfoBuilder = LoggerFactory.getLogger.withFieldBuilder(SourceInfoBuilder)
+// now you have source info in JSON for free :-) val sourceInfoBuilder = LoggerFactory.getLogger.withFieldBuilder(SourceInfoBuilder)
 ```